anime-dl/anime-downloader/README.md

   Download your favourite anime.

 Options:
-  --range TEXT  Range of anime you want to download in the form <start>:<end>
+  --range <int>:<int>         Range of anime you want to download in the form
+                              <start>:<end>
+  --playlist                  If flag is set, saves the stream urls in an m3u
+                              file
-  --playlist    If falaf is set, saves the stream urls in an m3u file --url         If flag is set, prints the stream url and not download --help        Show this message and exit.
+  --url                       If flag is set, prints the stream url and not
+                              download
+  --play PLAYER               Streams in the specified player --no-download               Retrieve without downloading --quality [360p|480p|720p]  Specify the quality of episode.
+Default-720p.
+  --help                      Show this message and exit.
 ```

 #### Examples